-This document offers advice from the US Sailing Appeals Committee to competitors, race officials or clubs and organizations who are filing or contemplating filing an appeal of a protest committee or association appeals committee decision, requesting confirmation or correction of a decision, or requesting a rule interpretation.
-The information here is strictly advisory; the rules governing these matters are rules 70 and 71, and the rules in Appendix R in the US Sailing edition of The Racing Rules of Sailing.
+This document offers guidance from the US Sailing Appeals Committee to competitors, race officials or clubs and organizations who are filing or contemplating filing an appeal of a protest committee or association appeals committee decision, requesting confirmation or correction of a decision, or requesting a rule interpretation.
+The information here is strictly advisory.
+The rules governing these matters are rules 70 and 71, and the rules in Appendix R in the US Sailing edition of The Racing Rules of Sailing.

-For further assistance, contact the US Sailing Race Administration Director at: US Sailing
+For further assistance, contact the US Sailing Race Administration Director at: raceadmin@ussailing.org (401) 342-7900

-PO Box 1260

-Portsmouth, RI 02871

-raceadmin@ussailing.org

-(401) 683-0800